Eto’o’s Inter vs Toure’s Man City: Picking a combined Dream Team

 Julio Cesar (Goalkeeper)

-While Joe Hart was instrumental in Manchester City’s rise to prominence, the Brazilian beats him to this XI owing to his inspirational displays in Inter Milan’s sublime 2009/10 campaign.
+While Joe Hart was instrumental in Manchester City’s rise to prominence, the Brazilian beats him to this XI owing to his inspirational displays in Milan’s sublime 2009/10 campaign.

 Julio Cesar’s impact between the sticks helped a tiring Nerazzurri in the final weeks of the season, with crucial saves in their hard-fought Champions League semi-final success over Barcelona and the decider against Bayern Munich.